Darren Neave

 I work between Grimsby, London and Leeds.

-I have shown all over the world, including London, New York, Beijing, Berlin and Grimsby.
+I have shown all over the world, including London, New York, Beijing, Berlin and Paris.

-This practice-based research examines the ways in which scent, via everyday (commercially available) items can be used to re-purpose unwanted objects (recycling) as a method for making artworks.
-The work featured utilised a found small copy of the Venus de Milo and Marmite - the smell is incredible - does Marmite therefore become associated with the artwork?
+This practice-based research examines the ways in which scent, via everyday (commercially available) items can be used to re-purpose (unwanted) objects (recycling or re-purposing) as a method for making artworks.